tracingsummit/tracingsummit.github.io/ts/2023/libside.md

 ---
 layout: page
-title: libside: Giving the preprocessor a break with a tracer-agnostic instrumentation API
+title: "libside: Giving the preprocessor a break with a tracer-agnostic instrumentation API"
 ---

 ## Abstract